The gold standard

 Montluc 18k white gold is worth more than most other 18k white gold

-Palladium is an expensive precious metal that costs about the same as gold.
-We use the optimal amount of palladium required to create the perfect white gold – 13.5%.
+Palladium is another precious metal that costs about the same as gold.
+We use the optimal amount of palladium required to create the perfect white gold – 13.0%.
+But not everyone does.

 To make the gold truly white, the gold/palladium/silver alloy is then coated with Rhodium, which is so expensive it makes our eyes water.
-Montluc uses one of the very best Rhodiums available and double the average compared to most manufacturers.
-After all, Montluc isn’t most manufacturers.
+Montluc uses one of the very best Rhodiums available.
+And we use twice as much as most manufacturers.
+Then again, we don’t see ourselves as manufacturers.